-Opportunities made available for the community to be aware the PH is in the market. - to avoid alerting the local community that the premises are for sale (e.g., 'for sale' signs on the premises or approach local community groups, etc).
+Opportunities made available for the community to be aware the PH is in the market. -

+Objections received have stated that the applicant has not undertaken appropriate marketing to avoid alerting the local community that the premises are for sale (e.g., 'for sale' signs on the premises or approach local community groups, etc).